astral-sh/uv-pre-commit/README.md

     - id: uv-export
 ```

-To supply a custom file for exporting the requirements:
+To export to an alternative file, modify the `args`:

 ```yaml
 - repo: https://github.com/astral-sh/uv-pre-commit